 Before guiding them toward independent reading, you must acquire books.
-To get you started, check out Fluency Matters, Fluency Fast, TPRS books, Teacher’s discovery, and this growing list of awesome independent authors.
-And for French teachers, check out StoriesFirst for free books.
+To get you started, check out Fluency Matters, Fluency Fast, and this growing list of awesome independent authors.
+8/28/2021 EDIT: Make sure to check out LLLAB and to investigate books before buying them.

 First, let’s make sure everyone is on the same page: